Sometimes we get so busy in our lives and we forget the important things. Then you realize have not had your yearly primary care appointment.

 High blood pressure affects millions of people.
 In fact, high blood pressure is the number one cause of all cardiovascular deaths.
 According to the Centers for Disease Control, thee are over 360,000 American deaths each year attributed to high blood pressure.

-Approximately 20% of people with high blood pressure are not aware that they have high blood pressure.
 This is why it is called a “silent killer”.
 Often times, people do not have any symptoms until they have a cardiovascular event.
 It is always a good practice to take your blood pressure at home with devices like this.

 When a person does have signs of high blood pressure, they are the following: